Using C++ objects in Delphi

 The greatest difficulty in interfacing Delphi and C++ is, that their object structures differ.
 All Delphi classes descend from TObject, and are created on the heap.
 C++ classes are more like Delphi records with methods, and can be created statically or dynamically.
 They are similar to the legacy object types, carried over into Delphi from Borland and Turbo Pascal.

 Another problem is exporting methods from a DLL.
-There are basically two ways: the first one "flattens" the C++ class into a set of C functions, which all take an object as first parameter; the second one uses virtual, abstract methods.
+There are basically two ways: the first one “flattens” the C++ class into a set of C functions, which all take an object as first parameter; the second one uses virtual, abstract methods that are laid out like in a COM-style interface.

 Say you have the following simple C++ object: a Console class, that uses the functions in conio.h to achieve simple console functionality.
 On creation, it saves the current screen and, on destruction, restores it again.